 If you do not want to participate in the CAIS program this year, do not use Form T1163 (Statement A).
-Instead, get a copy of the T4003 Farming Income guide from us and file Form T2042, Statement of Farming Activities.
+Instead, get a copy of the T4003, Farming Income guide from us and file Form T2042, Statement of Farming Activities.
+If you have participated in CAIS previously, contact your CAIS Administration for details on non-participation.